syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Text.md

 {% highlight c# tabtitle="C#" %}

 //Create a PDF document instance
 PdfDocument document = new PdfDocument();
 //Add page to the document
 PdfPage page = document.Pages.Add();

+//Create PDF graphics for the page.
 PdfGraphics graphics = page.Graphics;
 string text = "Adventure Works Cycles, the fictitious company on which the AdventureWorks sample databases are based, is a large, multinational manufacturing company.
 The company manufactures and sells metal and composite bicycles to North American, European and Asian commercial markets.
 While its base operation is located in Washington with 290 employees, several regional sales teams are located throughout their market base.";

-//Create a text element with the text and font

-PdfTextElement textElement = new PdfTextElement(text, new PdfStandardFont(PdfFontFamily.TimesRoman, 14));
+//Create a text element with the text and font PdfTextElement textElement = new PdfTextElement(text, new PdfStandardFont(PdfFontFamily.TimesRoman, 14));

-//Draw the text in the first column

-textElement.Draw(page, new RectangleF(0, 0, page.GetClientSize().Width / 2, page.GetClientSize().Height));
+//Draw the text in the first column textElement.Draw(page, new RectangleF(0, 0, page.GetClientSize().Width / 2, page.GetClientSize().Height));
 textElement = new PdfTextElement(text, new PdfStandardFont(PdfFontFamily.TimesRoman, 14));

-//Draw the text in the second column

-textElement.Draw(page, new RectangleF(page.GetClientSize().Width / 2, 0, page.GetClientSize().Width / 2, page.GetClientSize().Height));
+//Draw the text in the second column textElement.Draw(page, new RectangleF(page.GetClientSize().Width / 2, 0, page.GetClientSize().Width / 2, page.GetClientSize().Height));

+//Save and close the document
 document.Save("Output.pdf");
 document.Close(true);

 {% endhighlight %}